A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Renting a space

-Say you’re planning to rent or lease a business space or some equipment.
-You will likely need to prove that your business is financially protected against certain liabilities.
+Planning to rent or lease a business space or some equipment?
+You will likely need your COI to prove that your business is financially protected against certain liabilities.

-A certificate of liability insurance is an important and helpful document, so anyone who requests it will likely take the time to review it thoroughly.
+Anyone requesting your certificate of liability insurance will likely take the time to review it, checking that:

-- That the name of the insured party (your business) matches the policy
+- The name of the insured party (your business) matches the policy

-- That your policy’s expiration date doesn’t precede the project’s completion date
+- Your policy’s expiration date extends beyond the project’s completion date

-- That you have liability coverage for any losses you may cause, including property damage and bodily injuries
+- You carry liability coverage for any potential losses you may cause, including property damage and bodily injuries

-- Verification that your liability limits meet or exceed the legal requirements
+- Your liability limits meet or exceed the legal requirements

 Why Do I Need a COI?

-Put simply: You may need a COI as proof that you carry liability insurance.
+Put simply: A COI serves as proof that you carry liability insurance.

 Any small business that provides a service or performs work with a potential for high liability loss could be asked to show a certificate of insurance.
 A COI makes it easy for you to show potential business partners, clients, landlords, and others that you’re protected.